R4in8ow/Double-Click-To-Update/README.md

 After downloading the desktop shortcut, some desktop environments will first require you to allow launching on the file.
 Simply right click the file and click “Allow launching.”
 Some desktop environments might call this “Make executable,” but it is the same idea.

+If not appear icon just edit to script path pmg